chtzuehlke/thorntail-automation/README.md

 ## Step by step

-Create new CodeCommit git repository
+Create new CodeCommit git repository for a new sample app called "hellee"

     ./create-stack-gitrepo.sh hellee